tidyr and WIR2022

 ggplot(aes(x=factor(year))) +

-years, then we should try the next using factor(year)
+years, then we should try the next using factor(year).
+You

 We should also notice that there are no values for 1988.
 We should check